Sagar-Kap/Jarmos-dotfiles-windows/configurations/winget/README.md

 ## Some Useful Winget Commands/Options

 Winget is basically a CLI tool, hence it comes with a couple of handy _commands_ & "_options_" you can pass to the tool.
-You can see the while list of available commands & options by running;
+You can find the whole list of available commands & options by running;

 ```powershell
 winget --help